cgungaloo/crud_api_CF/README.md

     table = client.Table(os.environ['TableName'])
 ```

-We then use the instantiation to then instantiat a table inside dynamoDB.
+We then use the instantiation to then instantiate a table inside dynamoDB.
 The table name is 'articles' this is passed in as an environment variable which I set up on my machine (In Cloudformation we set up this environment variable)

 Once established we then use the table.put_item to take the data from the *event* function input.
 This variable comes from the lambda function and will contain the inputs from the API endpoint.